SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/lsgkm/README.md

     gkmtrain
     gkmpredict

-Then run in linux terminal:
+Then run in the linux terminal:
 ```
 make install
 ```
 `make install` will simply copy these executables to the `../bin` directory

-Now move back to parent directory
+Now move back to the parent directory
 ```
 cd ../
 ```

 ## 2. Tutorial

-Please refer to help messages for more detailed information of each program.
-You can access to it by running the programs without any argument/parameter.
+To access more detailed information about each program, please refer to the help messages.
+You can access these help messages by running the programs without providing any arguments or parameters.
+These help messages typically contain valuable information about the program's options and usage.

 ### 2.1 Training of LS-GKM Based on Support Vector Machine (SVM)